rotunda-uvap/uvapweb/content/pages/career/index.md

 We are currently following a hybrid work schedule requiring attendance two days per week in the Charlottesville office.

-This position will remain open until filled.
-Review of applications will begin on October 24th with a start date of November 2022.
+This position will remain open till filled.
+Review of applications will begin on March 15, 2023 with a start date of on, or before, June 15, 2023.
 This is an Exempt level, benefited position.
-For more information on the benefits at UVA, visit www.hr.virginia.edu/benefits.
 Salary is commensurate with education and experience.
 Relocation funds are available.
 The University will perform background checks on all new hires prior to employment.
+For questions about the position or the application process, please contact Jonathan Freeman, Academic Recruiter at *[jf2sw@virginia.edu](mailto:jf2sw@virginia.edu)*.

 For questions about the position or the application process, please contact Jon Freeman, Academic Recruiter at [jf2sw@virginia.edu](mailto:jf2sw@virginia.edu).